shreytheshreyas/tp/docs/UserGuide.md

 Example of usage:

 * `delete t/1`.
 Deletes the first task in the task list.

-### **Member Commands**
-### Adding a member: `member`
-Adds a new member to the member list.

-Format: `member n/MEMBER_NAME`

-Example of usage:

-* `member n/John Doe`.
-Adds the member 'John Doe' to the member list.

-* `select t/1`.
-Selects the first task from the task list.

-### Viewing the member list: `members`
-Displays all the members in the task list.

-Format: `members`

-Example of usage:

-* `members`.
-Shows all the members in the member list.

-### Assigning a member to a project: `assign`
-Assigns an existing member to an existing project.

-Format: `assign p/PROJECT_INDEX m/MEMBER_INDEX`

-* The `PROJECT_INDEX` must be a positive integer.
-* The `MEMBER_INDEX` must be a positive integer.
-* The project must exist before it can be assined to.
-* The member must exist before they can be assined.
-* You must be in HomeView before assigning a member to a project.

-Example of usage:

-* `assing p/1 m/1`.
-Assigns the first member in the member list to the first project in the project list

 ### Assigning a member to a task: `assign`
 Assigns an existing member to an existing task.